snnajieze/Tech_Writing/devops/how-to-setup-ci-cd-pipeline-on-shared-hosting-using-github-actions.md

 ### Common misconceptions

-- “You need Kubernetes”
+- “You need Kubernetes.”
-- “You need Docker”
+- “You need Docker.”
-- “You need AWS, Azure or GCP”
+- “You need AWS, Azure, or GCP.”

 ### Reality